jacoblapworth/akahu-sdk-swift/README.md

 ## Help

-For general Q & A ask a question in the [#xui-development](https://xero.slack.com/messages/C565NP1A5) Slack or ask a question with [the topic "xui" on Confluence Questions](https://confluence.inside.xero.com/questions/topics/126091267/xui).
+For general Q & A ask a question in the [#xui-development](https://xero.slack.com/messages/C565NP1A5) Slack channel.

 We have a UXE team member on interrupts each week who can provide a prompt response to any specific questions or issues.
 Check Slack for who's on duty.

-XUI's Roadmap and backlog live within the [UX Engineering teams's page](https://confluence.inside.xero.com/display/PLAT/UX+Engineering) on Confluence.
+XUI's Roadmap and backlog live within the [UX Engineering teams's page](https://xero.atlassian.net/l/c/kGwkN7SS) on Confluence.